 We are deeply involved in bringing competency-based approaches into educator preparation, credentialing and professional development.
 To further this effort, the Friday Institute has begun developing a series of micro-credentials for teachers, coaches and administrators.
-These micro-credentials often support and extend the learning opportunities offered in the MOOC-Eds but can also be earned by educators within or outside of the context of the course.
+These micro-credentials often support and extend the learning opportunities offered in the Courses but can also be earned by educators within or outside of the context of the course.

 - Job-Embedded.
 Each of the micro-credentials is directly tied to classroom practice and provides a scaffolded approach to building useful classroom skills.